Is Brown Skin Much more Prone to Acne?

 What to Do About Mild to Moderate Common Acne on Brown Skin

-Treating mild to moderate common acne on brown skin with the methods used to treat acne on fair skin just won’t work.
+Treating mild to moderate common acne on brown skin10 with the methods used to treat acne on fair skin just won’t work.
 Here are the most important differences:

 - Mild to moderate acne on brown skin usually does not respond well to microdermabrasion cloths, pads, puffs, or scrubs containing any kind of fiber (such as coconut fiber or oat fiber) or granules (such as the polyethylene beads found in many cleansing scrubs).
 These products just increase the risk of spot formation after acne has healed.